-K-Drama Review: “The Wind Blows” Is A Classic Example Of Selfless Love
+K-Drama Review: “The Wind Blows” Is A Classic Example Of Magnanimous Love

 Love in itself is selfless, even if it endures sacrifice and pain.